Kalschatzi/manal_project/docs/development-tools.md

            but not in your local repository.
 Whenever you run the git push command, Git has a look at your local repository and copies to the remote side whatever is missing.
 This includes commits, trees, blobs, and tags (the last of which are not pushed by default).
-After copying the missing content, Git attempts to overwrite the current master with the latest commit.
-This overwrite is allowed if the change is a “fast forward”, that is, if the old master commit is an ancestor of the new master commit.
+After copying the missing content, Git attempts to overwrite the current main with the latest commit.
+This overwrite is allowed if the change is a “fast forward”, that is, if the old main commit is an ancestor of the new main commit.
            Git force push is rarely the best approach to the problem.

            There are 2 big reasons for this: